AMICO galaxy clusters in KiDS-DR3: cosmological constraints from counts and stacked weak-lensing: Dataset

 \subsection{Mass proxy}

-We exploit the cluster shear signal through a stacked weak-lensing analysis to derive the mean cluster masses in bins of intrinsic richness and redshift.
+We exploit the cluster shear signal through a stacked weak-lensing analysis to estimate the mean cluster masses in bins of intrinsic richness and redshift.
 The intrinsic richness, $\lambda^*$, is defined as: